-Well, there's a really simple way to find out, with Invisalign's SmileView virtual teeth straightening app.
+Well, there's a really simple way to find out, with the Invisalign SmileView virtual teeth straightening app.
 It's designed to show you what you might look like after aligner treatment.

-If you'd like to know more about how clear aligners could work for you, find an Invisalign doctor near you and book an appointment to get started.
+If you'd like to know more about how clear aligners could work for you, find an Invisalign provider near you and book an appointment to get started.

 Table of contents

 What would I look like with straight teeth?

 Having a “perfect” smile can make a big difference to your confidence and oral health, but not everybody is born with perfectly straight teeth.
 Some common causes of crooked teeth include: